 Florida National Scenic Trail

-LOOP ROAD TO HIGHWAY 41
+INTERSTATE 75 TO HIGHWAY 41

 The trail begins (or ends) at the Loop Road approximately 13 miles from its east end on Highway 41.
 The other end is across the highway from the Oasis Visitor Center.
-Please refer to maps on the Florida Trail Association webpage (click here), or call the visitor center for detailed directions.

 The trail winds through dwarf cypress and prairies and crosses through Robert's Lake Strand.
 It is well marked and easy to moderate in the winter season, but knee to waist deep in water during the rainy season.
 This part of the trail is an easy and well-marked way to take a short walk into the Preserve to get that "out in the middle of nowhere" feeling.
 Sometimes the only sounds you hear are wind and the occasional jet flying over.